fuzzymfx/fuzzymfx.github.io/content/current.md

 ###### March

 An hectic beginning to the month; I just returned from home, and had a terrific week back at home.
-All of my best friends were back, together, and we just roamed around here and there.
-After a week long party with friends and family, I am back in Bangalore now, and I am looking forward to a productive month.
+All of my best friends were back, together, and we meandered through familiar haunts, roaming around, exploring places, and restaurants, and talking about our current lives.
+After a week long hiatus with friends and family, I am back in Bangalore now, and I am looking forward to a productive month.

-I will be working on the remaining issues in Dough.
-The major tasks in Dough are:
+Here's what I am taking up this month for dough:

 - Hot Module Reload
 - Add support for the maximum width and height of the terminal.
 Write a word wrapper.